loneshaana/kubernetes-learning/ReadMe.md

     Pods do  not span nodes

-Creating  a pod:
+### Creating a pod

-    1. kubectl run [podname] --image=nginx:alpine
-    2. kubectl get pods
-    3. kibectl get all
+    1. kubectl run [podname] --image=nginx:alpine 2. kubectl get pods 3. kibectl get all

-As a pod is broguht to life it will get cluster ip address
-    kubectl port-forward [name-of-pod] 8080:80   => externalPort:internalPort
+    As a pod is broguht to life it will get cluster ip address kubectl port-forward [name-of-pod] 8080:80 => externalPort:internalPort

     kubectl delete pod [name-of-pod]